akshayram1/pibit_ai_assignment/README.md

 ```

 ### Usage
-[Add specific instructions on how to use the CLI, including available commands and options]
+1. When prompted, enter the path to the PDF file you want to process.
+2. The CLI will analyze the resume and display the results, including any errors or extracted information.
+3. Follow the on-screen prompts for any additional actions or to process another resume.

 ### Screenshot
 You can find a screenshot of the CLI interface in the `screenshot` folder:
-- `screenshot\screenshot1.png`: This image shows the command-line interface in action, demonstrating how to input commands and view results.
+- `screenshot1.png`: This image shows the command-line interface in action, demonstrating how to input commands and view results.

+To view the screenshot:
+1. Navigate to the `screenshot` folder in the project directory.
+2. Open `screenshot1.png` with any image viewer on your system.

 ## resume_processing_gui